gretchenhu/BuddhaWorldGallery_v2/README.md

 ## Installation

-To set up BuddhaWorldGallery, you will need the following:
+To set up BuddhaWorldGallery2.0, you will need the following:
 Clone the repository and then do below to run backend server:

 ```